 WARNING A template file with the wrong block size can cause the loss of a large percentage of the recoverable records in your file.
-This can happen because of changes in the method used by the RM/COBOL 7.5 runtime system for calculating the block size.
+This can happen because of changes introduced in RM/COBOL version 7.5 in the method used by the runtime system for calculating the block size.
 See the warning on page G-22 for additional information.